Reviewing Hall of Fame Resort & Entertainment (HOFV) and The Competition

 Institutional & Insider Ownership

 13.0% of Hall of Fame Resort & Entertainment shares are owned by institutional investors.
 Comparatively, 50.4% of shares of all “Miscellaneous amusement & recreation services” companies are owned by institutional investors.
 40.3% of Hall of Fame Resort & Entertainment shares are owned by company insiders.
 Comparatively, 22.5% of shares of all “Miscellaneous amusement & recreation services” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This is a summary of recent recommendations and price targets for Hall of Fame Resort & Entertainment and its rivals, as provided by MarketBeat.
+This is a breakdown of recent recommendations and price targets for Hall of Fame Resort & Entertainment and its rivals, as provided by MarketBeat.

 |Sell Ratings